polpielladev/polpiella.dev/src/_posts/building-layouts-with-accessibility-in-mind-part-1.md

 Closely inspecting the code above, we see the first signs of **keeping accessibility in mind** when creating each of the components.
 Since they will be wrapped in a `UIStackView`, we want our labels to take up as much space and lines as they need, which we can achieve by setting the `numberOfLines` property to 0.

-The `adjustFontsForContentSizeCategory` property tells the label to automatically react to changes in the device's content size setting and, similarily, setting the `.preferredFont` property to `true` picks an appropriate font size for its text style based on the user's content size category.
+The `adjustFontsForContentSizeCategory` property tells the label to automatically react to changes in the device's content size setting and, similarily, setting the font to `.preferredFont(forTextStyle:)` picks an appropriate font size for a given text style based on the user's content size category.

 ### UIStackView